 On September 9, 1996, a part-time Recycling Educator was added to the staff.
 As our twenty-year plan progressed, the District recognized the increasing need for ongoing public education and a full-time Education Coordinator.
 The part-time position was upgraded to full-time in January of 2001.
-In 2009, emphasis was placed on continued school and community outreach programs as well as forging relationships with local businesses and industry.
+In 2016, emphasis has been placed on continued school and community out-reach programs as well as forging relationships with local businesses and industry.

-School Outreach in 2015
+School Outreach in 2016

 Touch-A-Truck - The Compost Turning Machine made an appearance as part of the Touch-A-Truck event at Clifty Park.
 The Compost Turner was equipped with a slide so students could climb up and explore the machine, then slide down when they were finished.
-Over 1,000 students in Pre-K through 2nd grade attend the annual event.
+Over 700 students in Pre-K through 2nd grade attend the annual event.

-In-classroom Programs- Presentations continued to increase in popularity in
+In-classroom/After School Programs- Presentations in the classrooms continued to increase in popularity in 2016.
+The Education

-2015.
-The Education Coordinator presented to approximately 2,000 students on various topics including the 3R's, landfills, water quality, composting and more!
+Coordinator presented to approximately 2,000 students.
+Presentations were also given outside of school hours to Boy & Girl Scouts, after-school clubs & summer camps on various topics including the 3R's, landfills, water quality, composting and more!

-- The Landfill Education Center Over 100 students from 3rd Grade through the college level visited the education center in 2015.
-The education center is an origination point for all landfill tours.
+- The Landfill Education Center Over 500 students from 3rd Grade through the college level visited the Education Center in 2016.
+The Education Center is an origination point for all landfill tours.
 The video viewing room which accommodates 30 students was upgraded in 2009 to a 50-inch flat panel television equipped with PowerPoint capabilities and is affixed to the wall for easier viewing.
-The "Wetlands Room" was primarily utilized by Kidscommons to provide informational programs on wetlands and water quality.
+The "Wetlands Room" was primarily utilized by kidscommons to provide informational programs on wetlands and water quality.
 All rooms in the facility are colorfully painted in an environmental theme. - The "Trolley Tour" at the Landfill The "Trolley Tour" is a fun and educational fieldtrip for school groups, utilized by students from 3rd grade through the college level.
 The trolley, donated in 1999 by the Custer Foundation, is pulled around the landfill by a tractor with stops at the active disposal cell, a disposal cell being constructed (when available), a leachate storage pond, wetlands area, the scale house and the recycling/reuse center.
-In 2015, 149 children and adults participated in the District's landfill tours.
+In 2016, 500 children and adults participated in the District's landfill tours.

-Recycling Center & Bio-Swale/3 R's Pavilion Tour -

-Fieldtrips at the Columbus/Bartholomew Recycling Center, Bioswale and 3R's Pavilion affected approximately 500 students as teachers recognized the importance of showing students where the recyclables go and how they are processed.
-The Bioswale and 3R's Pavilion also has been instrumental in garnering additional requests for tours at the Recycling Center.

-The Little Red School House Waste Exchange Program -The popular reuse center provides local educators with materials donated by local residents and businesses that would normally be landfilled.
+- Recycling Center & Bio-Swale/3 R's Pavilion Tour Fieldtrips at the Columbus/Bartholomew Recycling Center, Bioswale and 3R's Pavilion affected approximately 500 students as teachers recognized the importance of showing students where the recyclables go and how they are processed.
+The Bioswale and 3R's Pavilion also has been instrumental in garnering additional requests for tours at the Recycling Center. - The Little Red School House Waste Exchange Program The popular reuse center provides local educators with materials donated by local residents and businesses that would normally be landfilled.
 This program is popular with Bartholomew County Teachers as well as with Girl Scouts, Boy Scouts, Bible School Classes and Home School Teachers.
 The supplies are given to educators at no cost to taxpayers.